Summer 2018 RFP

 Faculty in all series and ranks at any U.S. or foreign institution, and individuals from U.S. companies of any size can apply.

 Only projects with a clear clinical indication (or use case) and early target validation or proof-of-concept data will be eligible for consideration.
 We expect applicants to provide in vivo evidence of efficacy for the intended craniofacial indication.
 The therapeutic area can cover priority areas listed above, or other unmet medical needs in dental, oral and craniofacial tissue engineering and regenerative medicine.
 If patents or patent applications have not been filed, there should be a strong potential for obtaining defensible intellectual property.
-A list of awardees from the Spring 2017 cycle is available on our website.
+A list of awardees from previous cycles is available on our website.

 Note that the Michigan-Pittsburgh-Wyss Regenerative Medicine Resource Center (MPWRM) is also accepting applications through a companion RFP at this time.
 However, you may only submit to one center on this cycle.